rosmo-robot/smartcar_shield/README.md

 ### Project Status

- * One developer interested in supporting Smartcar shield Arduino code on it
+ * One developer interested in supporting Arduino/Smartcar shield
  * One developer interested in supporting ROS2
  * Some experience of PCB design
  * [Template Kicad files](https://github.com/rosmo-robot/smartcar_shield/tree/master/extras/kicad) created
+ * PCB volunteer considering work on the project

 ---------------

-### Recruiting volunteer PCB designer for Smartcar 2.0
+### Volunteer PCB designer brief for Smartcar 2.0

-The Rosmo project is looking for a volunteer PCB designer to produce a first iteration of the Smartcar 2.0 robot.
+The Rosmo project is working with a volunteer PCB designer to produce a first iteration of the Smartcar 2.0 robot.
 This involves the design and layout of two interconnected PCB's for this open hardware project;

 1) The 'Modules' board - Significant revision from v1 that you see above.
 See below for concept layouts & BOM
 2) the 'Motor board - Largely unchanged mechanically from the V1 board you see above, addition of an additional driver